redtigercrypto/defiscan1/src/content/protocols/uniswap-v3.md

 ## Chain

-Uniswap is deployed on Ethereum mainnet, Arbitrum, Optimism, Polygon, Base, BNB, Avalanche C-Chain, CELO, Blast, ZKsync, Zora, and WorldChain.
-This analysis is based on the contracts deployed on Ethereum mainnet.
+Uniswap v3 is deployed on various chains.
+This review is based on the Ethereum mainnet deployment of the protocol.

 > Chain score: L

 ## Upgradeability

-The Uniswap DAO can change parameters such as fees through the GorvernorBravoDelegator contract.
+The Uniswap DAO can change parameters such as fees through the `GorvernorBravoDelegator` contract.
 Apart from the fees set by the governance, the protocol's contracts are immutable.
 No party is able to pause, revert trade execution, or otherwise change the behavior of the protocol.

-No User funds nor unclaimed yield are affected by the upgradability.
+No User funds nor unclaimed yield are affected by the remaining permissions.

-Note that a TransparentProxy with the DAO as admin is used for the NonFungibleTokenPositionDescriptor, which is used for token descriptions.
+Note that a `TransparentProxy` with the DAO as admin is used for the `NonFungibleTokenPositionDescriptor`, which is used for token descriptions.
-This should not impact the safety of the protocol.
+However, this does not impact user funds or otherwise materially change the expected performance of the protocol.

 > Upgradeabillity score: L